-Withdrawal from a Course
+Withdrawal from a Course or Program

-When the student withdraws from a course prior to the first class, the course is deleted from the student's record.
-A "W" grade is assigned when a student withdraws from a course after the last date indicated on the academic calendar to drop courses with a refund and prior to last published date to withdraw for the term.
-If the student fails to withdraw by the final published date to withdraw for the term, the student will be assigned a grade of "F."
+A grade of "W" (Withdrawn) is assigned when a student withdraws from a course after the "last day to drop courses with refund," indicated in the Academic Calendar.
+If the candidate fails to withdraw by the final published date to withdraw for the term, the candidate will be assigned the grade earned in the course.
+Withdrawal from a course may affect the candidate's financial aid status and/or require return of dispersed funds.
 A withdrawal on the official transcript will be included in attempted credit hours.
-A withdrawal from a course may affect student's financial aid status.

-Students withdrawing from their program will not be considered for readmission.
+Students who withdraw from their program will not be considered for readmission.